Sexual Misconduct/Title IX Policy and Procedures

-Consent must be informed, freely and actively given, and consist of a mutually agreeable and understandable exchange of words or actions.
 Any consent that is given is invalid when the exchange involves unwanted physical force, coercion, intimidation, and/or threats.
 If an individual is mentally or physically incapacitated or impaired such that one cannot understand the fact, nature or extent of the sexual situation, and the incapacitation or impairment is known or should be known to a reasonable person, there is no consent.
 This includes conditions resulting from alcohol or drug consumption, or being asleep or unconscious.

 F. Sexual violence:

 A term that is used to refer to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.